intentor/adic/README.md

 So, if you're using a <a href="#static-containers">container that will live through scenes</a>, be aware that all commands will have to be registered again.

+## <a id="multiple-scenes"></a>Multiple scenes

+There are different strategies when working with *Adic* in a multiple scene architecture, each one offering its own advantages.

+All strategies are related to how the <a href="#quick-start">context root</a> and the lifetime of the container(s) are used.

+### Single context root for all scenes

+The game uses a single game root for all scenes.
+In this strategy, all bindings are recreated each time a scene is loaded.

+It's useful for games that use a single scene or when the recreation of the bindings is not an issue.
+This is the default strategy, as seem on <a href="#quick-start">Quick start</a>.

+### One context root per scene

+The game has one context root per scene, each one with its own container(s).
+In this case, it's important to use <a href="#bindings-setup">bindings setup</a> to share bindings among all containers and a <a href="#performance">single reflection cache</a> to improve performance and memory consumption.

+It's useful for games that have different bindings per scene.

+### Shared container

+A single container is shared among all scenes.
+In this strategy, it's common to have a single <a href="#quick-start">context root</a> that is executed only on the first scene.

+To use a shared container, when adding containers using `AddContainer()`, keep them alive between scenes by setting the `destroyOnLoad` to `false`.

+It's useful for games that will always use the same bindings across all scenes.

+When using a shared container, it's recommended to only bind singleton instances of objects that should live up through all scenes (e.g. a common service) to prevent missing references - when a scene is destroyed, eventually some singleton objects that are bound to the container may not exist in the new scene anymore.
+Also, factories that rely on state to create their objects could also be affeted by missing references.

+### Additive scenes

+A single context root is executed in the first scene and all other scenes are loaded additively.

+To load a scene additively, please consult [Application.LoadLevelAdditiveAsync](http://docs.unity3d.com/ScriptReference/Application.LoadLevelAdditiveAsync.html) on the Unity Documentation.

+It's useful for games that use different scenes for each part of the level but share the same bindings across all of those scenes.

+#### A combination of all of the above

+Each game has its own characteristics, and eventually the same game could feature more than one multiple scene strategy.
+It's important to test which one would suit the needs of the project and use different strategies when required.

 ## <a id="order-of-events"></a>Order of events

 1. Unity Awake()